cookie0o/csgo-wallhack-with-UI/README.md

 ## Instructions
 1. [Download](put link here) the executable `cs;go wallhack [by; cookie0_o].exe`
 2. Run the executable
-3. change colors or dont and click `apply and inject`
+3. change colors or don´t and click `apply and inject`
 4. **DONE!**

 ### 💀 USE AT YOUR OWN RISK 💀